NC State Extension Publications

 Skip to Residential Recommendations

 It is possible to spray elms with a pyrethroid to prevent further bark beetle infestation.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish-avoid using pyrethroids around pools, ponds, and streams).
 Because smaller European elm bark beetles infect elms by feeding in twig crotches, the whole canopy must be sprayed in spring before bud break and again after the new growth has emerged.
 Once a tree contracts Dutch elm disease but before the trunk and larger branches are infested, try to control the disease by pruning out dead and dying branches and paint the wounds with tree wound dressing.
 In urban settings, rapid removal of beetle infested, Dutch-elm-disease-infected American elms followed by destruction of the host material may slow the progress of Dutch elm disease.
 The wood from infected elms should be destroyed or debarked and the bark destroyed to prevent smaller European elm bark beetles from emerging successfully from such wood for months afterward.

 Ronald K. Jones, former plant pathologist, and Chuck Hodges, plant pathologist, examine a so-called 'resistant' elm cultivar recently felled to control the spread of Dutch elm dise